Downfall (2004 film): Plot

-In November 1942, Adolf Hitler interviews young women for the position of personal secretary and chooses Traudl Junge.
+In November 1942, Adolf Hitler interviews young women for the position of personal secretary in the Wolf's Lair and chooses Traudl Junge.

 On 20 April 1945, Hitler's 56th birthday, Berlin comes under fire from Red Army artillery, beginning the Battle of Berlin.
 Reichsführer-SS Heinrich Himmler, unable to persuade Hitler to flee Berlin, leaves to secretly negotiate with the Allies.
 SS-Gruppenführer Hermann Fegelein, Himmler's liaison officer and brother-in-law to Hitler's companion Eva Braun, is also unable to persuade Hitler to leave.
 SS doctor Obersturmbannführer Ernst-Günther Schenck remains in Berlin in defiance of Operation Clausewitz, granted permission to safeguard the health of the civilian population.
 The father of Hitler Youth member Peter Kranz, who has been conscripted to fight, tries to persuade him to desert but Peter denounces his father.

 At a meeting in the Führerbunker, Hitler forbids the overwhelmed 9th Army to retreat, ordering Obergruppenführer Felix Steiner's units and Lieutenant General Walther Wenck's 12th Army to counter-attack.
 Hitler makes a rare foray out of the bunker to award Peter, who has destroyed two enemy tanks, the Iron Cross, hailing him as braver than his generals.
-Hitler then talks to armaments minister Albert Speer about his scorched earth policy.
+Hitler then talks to armaments minister Albert Speer about his scorched-earth policy.
 Speer disagrees with the destruction of Germany's infrastructure, but Hitler believes the German people are weak and deserve death.
 Eva Braun holds a party in the Reich Chancellery, which is broken up by artillery fire, and refuses Fegelein's pleas to leave Berlin with him.